rluu/pricechartingtool/doc/README.txt

 may be larger when looking at other planets.
 In this program I will try to use geocentric tropical settings whenever getting declination.

-2) Values obtained by quering the heliocentric declination of the Earth is not correct.
-The results seen appear to be just -1 times the geocentric declination of the Sun.
-My guess is other heliocentric declinations are probably wrong too.

-3) Values obtained of planet longitude_speed need to be from tropical zodiac measurements only!
+2) Values obtained of planet longitude_speed need to be from tropical zodiac measurements only!
 If I try to use sidereal zodiac measurements for getting the longitude_speed, then the measurements from the Swiss Ephemeris do not yield the correct values relative to